DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/startup.md

 ---
-title: "Adding DI and middleware to Startup"
+title: "Adding services and middleware to the ASP.NET Core host"
 date: 2020-09-10T08:22:12+02:00
 weight: 10
 ---